 There is nothing "unnatural" about any of these energy sources.
 Why argue over which one is best, per se?
 The natural gas industry renaissance is producing many new jobs in today’s economy, which, crippled by unemployment, welcomes the burst in work.
 And renewables and nuclear energy have less of an impact on the environment, now and for the future.

 But a solar panel is not likely manufactured using solely solar power, is it?
 And it does not get transported to another part of the world by solar power alone, correct?
 It doesn’t take much imagination to see that fossil fuels will have something to do with manufacturing and transporting solar panels.
 The solution lies not in one source, but in the allocation of the many.

 Energy sources are interdependent and abundant.
-One source alone cannot bring the quality of life that we seek.
-I firmly believe that to improve the life of the global mass on this earth, we have to have more affordable energy.
-We need to seek all available sources driven by the market forces, letting boundaries (policies) set by the governments around the world for a long duration, led by valid science.
-Since coming to this country 20 years ago, I was very quickly taught the age-old wisdom of “no free lunch”.
-Coal produces mercury, other fossil fuels create greenhouse gases, dams for hydroelectric alters the ecology, wind turbines threaten birds, corn production for ethanol changes food costs.
-Risk versus benefit – we make those calculations every day.
+One source alone cannot bring the quality of life that humans seek.
+To improve the life of the global mass on this earth, humans must move towards more affordable energy, seeking all available sources.
+It’s true that there’s "no such thing as a free lunch"—coal produces mercury, other fossil fuels create greenhouse gases, dams for hydroelectric power alter ecology, wind turbines threaten birds, and corn production for ethanol changes food costs, for example.
+In the conflict of risk against benefit, energy professionals are responsible for making these calculations every day.
 Improving the quality of life comes at a cost.
-At the end, the benefit has outweighed the price, keeping us steady in our quest for more energy.
-So I asked both of our two directors to keep doing what they do the best - supporting their respective clients in the respective energy segments.
+But in the end, the benefit outweighs the price, keeping the human race steady i n its quest for more energy.